python/cpython/Doc/reference/import.rst

     single: sys.path_importer_cache
     single: PYTHONPATH

-The :term:`path importer` is responsible for finding and loading Python modules and packages whose location is specified with a string :term:`path entry`.
+The :term:`path based finder` is responsible for finding and loading Python modules and packages whose location is specified with a string :term:`path entry`.
 Most path entries name locations in the file system, but they need not be limited to this.

-As a meta path finder, the :term:`path importer` implements the :meth:`find_module()` protocol previously described, however it exposes additional hooks that can be used to customize how modules are found and loaded from the :term:`import path`.
+As a meta path finder, the :term:`path based finder` implements the :meth:`find_module()` protocol previously described, however it exposes additional hooks that can be used to customize how modules are found and loaded from the :term:`import path`.

-Three variables are used by the :term:`path importer`, :data:`sys.path`, :data:`sys.path_hooks` and :data:`sys.path_importer_cache`.
+Three variables are used by the :term:`path based finder`, :data:`sys.path`, :data:`sys.path_hooks` and :data:`sys.path_importer_cache`.
 The ``__path__``
 attributes on package objects are also used.
 These provide additional ways that the import machinery can be customized.